anoNet: Cooperative Chaos

 Implementation

-To implement this network, we have chosen to use OpenVPN and Quagga.
-We use OpenVPN to initially connect nodes to each other.
-Quagga is used to exchange routing information with those available to act as a "super node", allowing all peers on the network to reach each other.
+To implement this network, we use a wide variety of software and technologies, including OpenVPN, tinc, QuickTun, Quagga and bird.
+We use OpenVPN or QuickTun to initially connect nodes to each other.
+Quagga or bird is used to exchange routing information with those available to act as a "super node", allowing all peers on the network to reach each other.

-NOTE: You only need to run OpenVPN to connect to our network and make use of any resources found within.
+NOTE: You only need to run OpenVPN, QuickTun or tinc to connect to our network and make use of any resources found within.
 You do NOT need to install Quagga and become a router.

 Joining